superg/redumper/README.md

 ## Building from Source

-redumper requires bleeding edge C++ compiler.
-C++20 features such as modules and std::format are relied on extensively.
-Currently that limits compiler selection to latest MSVC and LLVM/Clang 16 with supported libc++.
+redumper is using C++20 standard features such as modules, this requires latest C++ compiler.
+Currently that limits you to latest MSVC and LLVM/Clang 16 with supported libc++.
 Also you will need latest CMake and ninja.
-Please check my GitHub Actions workflow [HERE](.github/workflows/cmake.yml) for the latest tools needed for the build.
+For the detail build instructions, please check my GitHub Actions workflow [HERE](.github/workflows/cmake.yml).
+I do not provide Docker container and I will not be able to troubleshoot your build issues.
+If my GitHub Action CI/CD can build it, so can you.

-## Contacts
+## Help
-E-mail: gennadiy.brich@gmail.com

-Discord: superg#9200
+You can get help in #redumper channel at [VGPC]([.github/workflows/cmake.yml](https://discord.gg/AHTfxQV)) Discord server.